Recent Graduates - Catterall Lab

 PhD in Molecular & Cellular Biology in 2011.
 Joel's thesis research led to development of a detailed structure-function map of the binding and modulation of voltage-gated sodium channel Nav1.2 by the β-scorpion toxin CssIV, which specifically impedes voltage-dependent activation of sodium channels.
 His studies showed that the wedge-shaped peptide scorpion toxin inserts into a natural cleft between the S1-S2 and S3-S4 helical hairpins in the voltage-sensing module in domain II.
 Binding of the toxin locks the voltage sensor in a fully activated position and thereby greatly enhances voltage-dependent activation of the channel.
 Joel's thesis research was published in a collaborative paper in the Journal of Biological Chemistry in 2010 and in two first-author papers in the Journal of Biological Chemistry in 2011 and 2012.
 After a brief period of postdoctoral research with Professor Jeffrey Holt at Harvard Medical School, Joel is now pursuing further training and research in bioinformatics at Massachusetts Institute of Technology.

 PhD in Neurobiology & Behavior in 2011.
 Sung's thesis research gave dramatic new insights into Dravet Syndrome, using our mouse genetic model of that disease.
 He showed that these mice have a major circadian defect, which is caused by failure of firing of GABAergic interneurons in the suprachiasmatic nucleus (SCN) of the hypothalamus where circadian rhythms originate.
 He also showed that these mice have autistic-like behaviors, which are caused by failure of firing of GABAergic interneurons in the forebrain and can be ameliorated by treatment with low doses of the benzodiazepine GABA receptor positive allosteric modulator clonazepam.
 Sung's research from his dissertation and a brief period of postdoctoral research in the lab was published in first-author and co-first author papers in Nature and Proceedings of the National Academy of Sciences in 2012, Neuron in 2014, and Brain in 2015.
 Sung joined Professor Richard Palmiter's laboratory in the Department of Biochemistry at the University of Washington, where he received a prestigious postdoctoral fellowship from the Life Sciences Foundation.
 He has been very successful there in studies of the mechanisms of conditioned learning in mice.
-Sung is now interviewing for faculty positions at leading universities.
+He is now an Assistant Member of the Salk Institute for Biological Studies and an Adjunct Assistant Professor in Neurobiology at the University of California at San Diego.

 Postdoctoral Fellows Since 2010Arranged by Date of Departure